By: Jenni Walker

 Near the end of this excerpt, the top of the hill is described as one that “had so discouraged the larger engines.”
 I recall the illustrations at this point of the book showing a determined look on the face of the little engine’s bright blue smokestack as she began to ascend the hill.
 It goes on to say of the “Little Engine” that she “reached the top by drawing on bravery.”

-As I read this, I begin to wonder how this “Little Engine” came to a point of readily accepting a task bigger than herself?
+As I read this, I began to wonder how this “Little Engine” came to a point of readily accepting a task bigger than herself?
 What was her inner dialogue before this?
 Who had she learned from?
 What words did she regularly speak to herself and others?
-What other experiences had she had that, perhaps unknowingly to her at the time, prepared her to respond to a task that had been turned down by so many with the words, “I think I can”?
+What other experiences had she had that, perhaps unknowingly to her at the time, prepared her to respond to a task turned down by so many with the words, “I think I can”?

 Courage begins in the heart.
 The bravery that the “Little Engine that Could” experienced had, I’m sure, been cultivated over time.
 And when a mission that was bigger than herself was asked of her, she accepted it humbly yet confidently.
 Unlike the larger engines, she did not let herself become discouraged.